carlesjove/aina/README.md

 This is the list of Aina's current commands.

 ### Generate
-The `generate` command (or `g` in its abbreviated form) lets you generate WordPress elements:
+The `generate` command (or `g` in its abbreviated form) lets you generate WordPress elements.
+It also includes them in your `functions.php` so you don't need to do it manually.

 `$ aina generate <element_type> <element_name>`

 Since right now the only available option is `post_type`, this is how you would create a new custom post type named Project:

 ```
-aina generate post_type project
+$ aina generate post_type project

 # This will create a post type named Project in /post-types/project.php
 ```